ctrl-alt-del/devenv/language/ruby/README.md

 ruby --version
 ```

-If you want to call Ruby from the PowerShell of Windows's default terminal, you need to add Ruby to the system environment variables.
+If you want to call Ruby from the PowerShell of Windows's default terminal, you need to add `~/Applications/Ruby/bin` as `%RUBY_HOME%` to the system environment variables.

 #### devkit